ZachArani/Dusty/README.md

 # Dusty
 Like Dust, but worse.
-(And Open Source, or si it?)
+(And Open Source, or is it?)